-The Learning Fund is an allocation of a monetary credit on a student’s account that can be used for learning resources and extracurricular efforts.
-Parents and teachers decide how best to use the funds, starting with the selection of a core curriculum.
-The Learning Fund is in addition to the high-quality instruction and services students receive from EPIC.
+The Learning Fund is an allocation of monetary credit on a student’s account that can be used to purchase learning resources and extracurricular activities.
 The fund amount fluctuates year to year, depending on several factors, such as the current economic climate and educational regulations.
+Parents and teachers decide how best to spend the funds, starting with selection of a core curriculum.
+The Learning Fund is like a bonus to the high-quality instruction and services students receive from EPIC.

 Click here to access a list of some of the basic school supplies that can be purchased with the Learning Fund.